Fantasy football: Josh Allen tops Week 5 quarterback rankings

 Oct.
 8 (UPI) -- Josh Allen tops my Week 5 fantasy football quarterback rankings for 2020.

 Patrick Mahomes, Russell Wilson, Lamar Jackson and Kyler Murray round out my Top 5 options for Week 5.
-Deshaun Watson, Drew Brees, Dak Prescott, Tom Brady and Jared Goff land in my Top 10.
+Deshaun Watson, Drew Brees, Dak Prescott, Jared Goff and Ben Roethlisberger land in my Top 10.

 I also would consider starting Justin Herbert, Teddy Bridgewater and Joe Burrow this week if you are desperate at the position.